For decision-makers · CTO / CIO

 Data capability is proven in production, not in a badge

 Same discipline as engineering, and deliberately so.
-For data engineers and analysts, the pipeline running in production and the analysis that changed a decision are the evidence; there is no vendor-neutral data credential in our cited, loader-backed baseline that we would route your budget toward on faith.
+For data engineers and analysts, the pipeline running in production and the analysis that changed a decision are the evidence; there is no vendor-neutral data credential in the cited credential evidence we hold that we would route your budget toward on faith.
 Notice the rung below repeats from the two seats above — that repetition is the finding, not an oversight: the transferable, defensible signal for this seat is the same cloud-platform literacy the rest of your estate already runs on.
 Fund it if it aligns the team; treat "data certification" upsells as marketing until proven otherwise.

 The platform your data stack sits on — the one credential here we would fund, and only as alignment, never as a data-skill proxy.